Comment minimiser les impacts fiscaux lors de la vente de votre entreprise?

 Long-term preparation

-Planning to sell your business should begin several years in advance.
-Long-term preparation allows you to optimize your business structure, maximize tax exemptions and prepare your personal finances.
+Planning for the sale of your business should begin several years in advance.
+Long-term preparation allows you to optimize your business structure, maximize tax breaks, and prepare your personal finances.

 Consultation with experts

-It is crucial to work with tax advisors, attorneys and financial planners to develop an effective sales strategy.
+Working with tax advisors, attorneys, and financial planners is crucial to developing an effective sales strategy.
 These experts can help you identify the best tax options and navigate legal complexities.

 Capital gains exemption